DannyvanHolten/acf-gravityforms-add-on/readme.txt

 Finally the Advanced Custom Fields: Gravityforms Add-on is available on the WordPress plugin repository!

+Any documentation can be found on: [Gravityforms ACF Field GitHub Repository.](https://github.com/DannyvanHolten/gravityforms-acf-field)

 == Installation ==

 The plugin is available from the [WordPress plugin repository](http://www.wordpress.org/plugins/gravityforms-acf-field)